 When many people consider skateboarding, the first things that they think about are usually people doing ollies or playing around in skate parks.
 Longboarding is something of a different beast.
 These types of boards are made to get you from point A to point B, which means that they have to have a different form factor than the average penny board.

-The average longboard is at least 34 inches in length, and they are usually more than 10 inches in width, which makes them the largest skateboards available.
-Also, these boards are designed with long distance performance in mind, which means that they accelerate quicker than a typical board and will help you maintain faster speeds with more ease; this way, you can get where you’re going faster.
+The average best longboard for cruising is at least 34 inches in length, and they are usually more than 10 inches in width, which makes them the largest skateboards available.
+Also, best longboard for cruising are designed with long distance performance in mind, which means that they accelerate quicker than a typical board and will help you maintain faster speeds with more ease; this way, you can get where you’re going faster.

 The Material of the Deck